Wine mom

-"Wine mom" is a term that is used to describe a typically upper middle class mother, often with young children, who turns to alcoholic drinks to cope with being over-worked or fatigued from parenting.
+"Wine mom" is a pejorative term that is used to describe a typically upper middle class mother, often with young children, who turns to alcoholic drinks to cope with being over-worked or fatigued from parenting.

 History

 The term "wine mom" first came into popular use during the COVID-19 pandemic, though the term's origins date back to at least pre-2016.

 Factors that have been considered relevant by commentators include: